 Please bring your fully charged camera, and a notebook with you.

 This workshop takes place exclusively at Kingsland Point Park in Tarrytown.
 Participants are responsible for their own transportation to and from and you will meet your instructor there.
+Kingsland Point Park is easily accessible by car, and train.
+The Philipse Manor Metro North station is located directly across from the park.
 A $10 parking fee is charged at the entrance to the park.

 WHAT TO EXPECT